 Author: Eric Olson, VP of Product Strategy

-In this four-part Executive Leadership series on making the business case for threat intelligence, we examine how you can justify incorporating threat intelligence in your company’s security operations, regardless of how small a team you have or how large your company is.
+In this four-part Executive Leadership series on making the business case for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat., we examine how you can justify incorporating threat intelligence in your company’s security operations, regardless of how small a team you have or how large your company is.
 In today’s post, we discuss why it’s important to first define what you need and why you need it.

 Creating a security budget can be challenging for even experienced security professionals.
 In many cases, the practitioners who see the day-to-day value of threat intelligence – cyber threat analysts, security analysts, and others – are not the stakeholders who control the budget.
 In fact, a recent PricewaterhouseCoopers survey found that 49 percent of boards view cybersecurity as only an IT risk, and not an overall corporate risk.

 Before building your business case, it is critical to define “threat intelligence” and determine if your organization needs it, and if so, how it will be used.
 Our view, which is shared by many security industry experts, is that there’s a big difference between “threat intelligence” and “data.”
 Our definition states that to turn data or information into threat intelligence, the final product must meet at least three criteria:

 1. Relevance – The information must relate to, or at least potentially relate to, your enterprise, industry, networks, and/or objectives

 2. Actionable – It must be specific enough to prompt some response, change, action or decision, or to dictate an explicit and informed decision not to act